Introduction to Criminology

 The Irish Justice System

-From the Courts System to the Prison System students will examine the various structures within which our society deals with crime and criminals in a practical context.
+Students will examine the various structures within which our society deals with crime and criminals in a practical context including the Court System, Lawyers, Prisons and the Probation Service.

 This topic includes the identification and classification of illicit drugs that are available in Ireland and throughout the world.
 It also examines the effects they have on individuals, their methods of use, their prevalence, production and marketing.